GreeLab-Kebab/gl-kabab-subjects/README.md

 ## License

-This project is licensed under the XXX License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.